kenbash/kenbash.github.io/chess.md

 starting with white.

 ![Movement Example](/assets/images/thumbnail_chess.PNG)
-To move a piece, simply click it and a yellow box will highlight what squares the piece can move to, along with the piece itself.
-All possible movements for a piece are given, along with more complex movements like castling and _en passant_.
+To move a piece, simply click it and yellow boxes will highlight what squares the piece can move to, along with the piece itself.
+All possible movements for a piece are given, including more complex movements like castling and _en passant_.

 You can click any of the squares to move to it and complete your turn, or click the piece again to deselect it.

 ### Check System